djspinmonkey/djspinmonkey.github.io/_posts/2023-06-26-ignite-hiring.md

 ### Set Up an Interview Panel

-Speaking of interviews, since there's no specific existing team being hired into with a program like this, there's no automatic group of folks to do the interviewing.
+Speaking of interviews, since engineers aren't being hired into a specific existing team with a program like this, there's no automatic group of folks to do the interviewing.
 For each round of Ignite hiring, we set up a group of engineers and managers to both evaluate take-home exercises and conduct in-person interviews.
 You could call for volunteers, draw from the teams being considered for placement, hand-pick a specific panel, or otherwise handle this in whatever way seems best for your organization.
 Make sure you have all the necessary skills represented in your panel (see below for the various sorts of interview sessions we conduct).
 Once you have your full set of interviewers, it's good to let them know about how many interviews they should expect, over what period of time.
 We usually aimed for about 3 interviews per person plus 1 training session, over a period of around 3 weeks, so the burden on any individual was fairly light.
 It'll depend on how many applicants you have and how many interviewers for each type of interview session, though.
 You can start doing this around the time the position becomes available for applications -- it'll take a little time for candidates to get to the interview phase.

 ## The Hiring Process